95rn16/mknk_novels/README.md

 # mknk_novels
-Set of short novels for Mikeneko, Fandeads, Mafumafu, and others
+Set of short novels for Mikeneko, Rushia, Fandeads, Mafumafu, and others
 ## How to post your novels
 You can post your texts to our project, which has two directories as options:
 * `short`